-Native American drummer speaks on the teens who surrounded him
+Native American drummer speaks on the teens who surrounded him wearing MAGA hats

-The images in a series of videos that went viral on social media Saturday showed a tense scene near the Lincoln Memorial.
+The images in a series of videos that went viral on social media on Saturday (US time) showed a tense scene near the Lincoln Memorial.

 In them, a Native American man steadily beats his drum at the tail end of Friday's Indigenous Peoples March while singing a song of unity for indigenous people to "be strong" in the face of the ravages of colonialism that now include police brutality, poor access to health care and the ill effects of climate change on reservations.